 Be prepared for test delivery prior to administering an exam for the first time.
-Use the following administrative and technical tips & tricks to foster the most compatible, error-free testing environment.
+Use the following administrative, technical tips and best practices to ensure the most compatible, error-free testing environment.

 Training is available for new or existing Organization Administrators.
 Whether you are a brand new CATC, looking for a quick refresher, or are interested in a new product or feature, please take advantage of our training & tools.